-Partitions can be copied among several brokers to stay safe in case one broker experiences a failure of some kind.
+Partitions can be copied among several brokers to stay safe in case one broker experiences a failure.
 These copies are called replicas.

 An ensemble is a centralized service for maintaining configuration information, discovery, and providing distributed synchronization and coordination.
-Kafka used to rely on Zookeeper for this, although newer versions are moving to a different consensus service called KRaft.
+Kafka used to rely on Apache ZooKeeper for this, although newer versions have moved to a different consensus service called KRaft.

 Not all event streaming software requires installing a separate ensemble service.
-Redpanda, which offers 100% Kafka-compatible data streaming, just works out of the box because it has this functionality built-in.
+Redpanda, which offers 100% Kafka-compatible data streaming, works out of the box because it already has this functionality built-in.

 The best way to learn is to start up Kafka and play around with producers, consumers, and other features.
 The other chapters of this guide will give you plenty of concepts to experiment with, but first, you’ll need to have Kafka installed and running.